 In this debut education book, Berens challenges pedagogical orthodoxy and argues that all children, including those with neurological differences, can acquire fundamental skills if teachers understand how learning happens and how to measure it.
+(Kirkus Reviews)

 In the United States, a majority of students graduate below proficiency in all academic subjects.
 Parents of struggling students feel overwhelmed and confused about how to help their children simply survive school, let alone succeed.
 Various school reform efforts have been tried and all have failed.
 But all hope is not lost.
 A science exists that allows children to learn as individuals even though at school they are educated in groups.
 One that avoids senseless labels that sentence children to lifetimes of failure and mediocrity.